 If Christians would read their bibles it would clear up a lot of deception, says Bill Muehlenberg of Culture Watch.
 In this piece Muehlenberg addresses sexual sin and the lengths professing Christians will go to justified having sex outside of marriage.
 He points out that Satanic deception has become so rampant in our churches that, in their confusion, Christians often use arguments that usually come from atheists and sexual libertines, such as “love is all that matters; God looks at the heart; we don’t need lists of rules, etc, etc.”

-Discover why these arguments are decidedly unbiblical — and what the Bible explicitly teaches on sex outside of marriage:
+Discover why these arguments are decidedly unbiblical — and what the Bible explicitly teaches on sex outside of marriage.
+He writes:

 There most certainly is such a thing as sin, such a thing as Satan and such a thing as deception.
 These three run together, resulting in incredible damage – spiritually and in other ways.
 Of course in the world people are under the complete control of Satan, sin is a way of life, and deception is everywhere.